levon003/levon003.github.io/_posts/2024-10-07-python-wrapping.md

 At a high level, they use Graham Dumpleton's [`wrapt`](https://wrapt.readthedocs.io/en/master/) package.
 Graham's blog post ["How you implemented your Python decorator is wrong"](https://github.com/GrahamDumpleton/wrapt/blob/develop/blog/01-how-you-implemented-your-python-decorator-is-wrong.md) articulates some of the motivation for `wrapt`.
 A later blog (["Safely applying monkey patches in Python"](https://github.com/GrahamDumpleton/wrapt/blob/develop/blog/11-safely-applying-monkey-patches-in-python.md)) is more relevant to our specific use-case here: monkey-patching a module's class methods.
-Graham points out that monkey patching is non uncommonly used "to add instrumentation to existing Python code in order to add performance monitoring capabilities".
+Graham points out that monkey patching is not uncommonly used "to add instrumentation to existing Python code in order to add performance monitoring capabilities".
 Langfuse isn't focused on performance, but it is trying to add monitoring capabilities to existing Python code.

+## How it works

 I implemented a slimmed down version of Langfuse's wrapping code.
 (See the whole `re_wrapper.py` file [on GitHub](https://github.com/levon003/levon003.github.io/blob/main/src/langfuse_wrapper/re_wrapper.py).)
 Instead of adding complex monitoring to a third-party module, I'll set my sights a little lower: adding monitoring to the built-in regex module `re`.